 Green beans are a powerhouse of manganese, Vitamin K, antioxidants and carotenoids which are usually found in carrots and tomatoes.
 They're not the highest source of Vitamin C but can still provide a considerable amount of it.

 Now, it's time to get cooking.
-Here's a list of recipes that are really quick and super easy so that you don't need to toil away in a hot kitchen.
+Here's a list of our best 15 recipes that are really quick and super easy so that you don't need to toil away in a hot kitchen.
 So relax and enjoy.

 Let's start of with something light and gorgeous.
 In India we usually cook beans with masalas but if you're trying to cut out on them then this is a great recipe to start with.
 Green beans sauteed with bell peppers, walnut oil, olive oil and pine nuts.